cameronmeyer/cameronmeyer.github.io/_pages/autoperf.md

 - Global quality setting presets
 - Which maps allow for performance testing

-Cameras are hand-placed around levels, ideally showing angles that players are likely to encounter in game.
-Each camera has an actor tag applied to it, identifying it as relevant to performance testing.
-These cameras only exist in the test environment, not in official builds.

-When the test executes, we iterate through each camera, taking a screenshot and recording the following data:
+Cameras are hand-placed around levels, ideally showing angles players are likely to encounter in game.
+Each camera has a tag applied to it, identifying it as relevant to performance testing.
+When the test executes, we iterate through each camera, taking a screenshot and recording how fast our threads are running.
-- Camera name
-- Average FPS
-- Average game thread time (in ms)
-- Average render thread time (in ms)
-- Average GPU thread time (in ms)

-After all data has been collected, we write the output to a new file that has additional information, such as:
+After all data has been collected, we write the output to a new file containing:
 - Build version
 - Date of test
 - Map name
 - Resolution captured
-- ...and all data from the cameras
+- ...and all data from each camera

-Leveraging automated testing was extremely useful for the *Wayfinder* team, as it allowed for easy evaluation of our performance targets.
+Automated testing was extremely useful for the *Wayfinder* team, allowing for easy evaluation of our performance targets.
 We could place as many cameras as needed, and from referencing the collected data and the screenshots, we could investigate areas experiencing slowdowns.
 {% endcapture %}

+{% capture block_image %}
+{{path}}FolderContents.png
+{% endcapture %}

+{% capture block_image2 %}
+{{path}}PerfReport.png
+{% endcapture %}

-{% include block.html content=block_content %}
+{% include image_block.html content=block_content image=block_image image2=block_image2 %}

 {% include spacer.html amount="1.5rem" %}